The human story, at its base, holds a fairly simple framework.

 Saul takes the Roman concept of rebranding to ridiculous heights, claims spiritual superiority, and takes the message of a tribal religion and applies it to the Empire.
 It probably would have stopped somewhere in there, except that Constantine spotted that it was a great way to unify his rapidly disintegrating empire.

 “The Universe is OUR god.
 That means it’s so much bigger than your gods.
-And it likes us because Saul says so and Saul has talked to the Universe lately.
+And it likes us because Saul says so and Saul, who is now named PAUL like a good Roman, has talked to the Universe lately.
 Entry fee is: belief is Iesu.
 Thank you for playing.”

 The above is likely not a direct quote from Constantine.